 Microsoft offers many notable certifications out of which Microsoft Certified Solutions Associate or MCSA certification trains you in skills necessary to become a computer network specialist or a computer systems administrator.
-Take a look at a few interview questions generally asked to MCSA certified Professionals.
+Take a look at a few interview questions and answer generally asked to MCSA certified Professionals.

 1. What is Application Partition?